masood2iq/AWS-Data-Wrangler-awswrangler-with-Lambda-and-S3/README.md

 ![](./images/image3.png)

-Click on the `Deploy' button, the function code is updated.
+Click on the `Deploy` button, the function code is updated.
 In the code above, we first import `awswrangler` library from the Layer.
 We then use `wrangler api` to read data from the `S3 bucket` and populate to a pandas dataframe.
 We then apply a small transformation to select only two columns out of the dataframe.
 Finally, we use `wrangler api` to write the transformed `dataframe` to the `S3 bucket` in the `CSV` format.

 The lambda function code and configuration is ready and good to run.
 Click on the `Test` button a pop-up window will open.
 On the next screen, type in the `Event name`.
 Leave the input to the default as you are not using input anyway.
 Finally, click on the `Save` button.